Get Help Now

 1

-We are truly sorry to see this.
-We take these concerns seriously and want to address them appropriately.
-Our goal to ensure that everyone is treated with kindness, compassion, and respect.
-We would be grateful to have an opportunity to discuss this directly so that we can gather more information and gain a more in-depth understanding of the expressed concerns.
-Please reach out to our patient relations department at pbh-community-relations@peakbehavioral.com.
+We take all concerns seriously and want to address them appropriately.
+We would be grateful to have an opportunity to discuss this directly so that we can gather more information and gain a more in-depth understanding of your concerns.
+Due to privacy regulations, we can't discuss specific details here, but we encourage you to contact us at pbh-community-relations@peakbehavioral.com.

 3 months ago